Skip to content

 • Boundary Lines

 Montana views land and property records as the same.
-They have set up a government website allowing residents to enter their name or address and see some information about their property online.
-They call this a Property Record Card.
+To this end, the state has set up a government website where residents can enter their name or address and view information about their property online.
+This is called a Property Record Card.

 You will find many types of property records during your property history search.
 Some are very detailed, and others are less detailed.
 It's best to view them all to get the full story.
 Some of the most common types of property records in Montana include: